-We pride ourselves on our amazing community of drivers and passengers.
-As a passenger, you're absolutely welcome to use Lyft for your daily needs.
+We pride ourselves on our amazing community of drivers and riders.
 Here's a breakdown of our policies around the different uses for Lyft.

-- Pets: We love your four-legged friends but not everyone is comfortable with having animals in their car.
-If you want to bring a pet in your ride, call your driver once they accept your ride request to tell them about your furry companion before they arrive.
-Tons of drivers are fine with Fido and Spot, but some may have allergies or concerns about their vehicle.
-Always check in with drivers first.
+We love your four-legged friends but not everyone is comfortable with having animals in their car.
+If you want to bring a pet along, call your driver once they accept your ride request.

 We love seeing community members help each other out, so we see running errands as a great part of the Lyft experience.